 Construction-related ground disturbance in areas that could contain known and unknown historical resources or properties could cause an adverse effect in the significance of archaeological resources pursuant to the NHPA (36 C.F.R.
 Part 800.5).
-Therefore, the Authority is making phased effects findings on unknown or unrecorded archaeological resources because ground-disturbing construction activities may result in disturbance or destruction of such resources.
+Therefore, the Authority has made a finding of potential adverse effect on unknown or unrecorded archaeological resources because ground-disturbing construction activities may result in disturbance or destruction of such resources.
 Consultation with the SHPO regarding these findings, and how the Authority would resolve the adverse effect on archaeological resources, is currently underway.